dianeyaneza/UWA-Data-Project-2-ETL-SkillsBridge/README.md

 # UWA-Data-Project-2-ETL-SkillsBridge

 ## Objective
-Analysing records from the Australian Bureau of Statistics for the period enging August 2020, to explore the characteristics and main difficulties faced by job seekers.
+Source, prepare and create a database to aid the analysis of records from the Australian Bureau of Statistics for the period ending August 2020, to explore the characteristics and main difficulties faced by job seekers.

 ## Team members
 Diane Yaneza,